JungleKIA/Repository-Maintainability-Index/README.md

 - Adding caching for API responses
 - Supporting more Git platforms (GitLab, Bitbucket)
 - Creating a web interface

+## ❓ Frequently Asked Questions

+### General Questions

+**Q: Is RMI free to use?**
+A: Yes!
+RMI is open source (MIT License) and completely free.
+The optional AI features require an OpenRouter API key, which has a free tier.

+**Q: Can I analyze private repositories?**
+A: Yes, just provide a GitHub token with appropriate permissions using the `--token` flag or `GITHUB_TOKEN` environment variable.

+**Q: How long does an analysis take?**
+A: Basic analysis: 5-10 seconds.
+With AI analysis: 30-60 seconds (depends on repository size and API response time).

+**Q: Does it work with GitLab or Bitbucket?**
+A: Currently only GitHub is supported.
+GitLab/Bitbucket support is planned for future releases.

+### Technical Questions

+**Q: What data does RMI collect?**
+A: RMI only reads public repository data via GitHub API.
+It doesn't store or transmit any data except to the LLM service (if you use `--llm` flag).

+**Q: Why do I need Java 17+?**
+A: RMI uses modern Java features for better performance and security.
+Java 17 is the current LTS (Long Term Support) version.

+**Q: Can I run this in CI/CD?**
+A: Yes!
+Use `--format json` for machine-readable output and `--quiet` to suppress logs.
+Perfect for automated quality gates.

+**Q: How accurate are the scores?**
+A: Scores are based on objective metrics (file presence, commit patterns, activity data).
+The AI analysis provides subjective insights based on best practices.

+### Troubleshooting

+**Q: I see garbled characters instead of box-drawing symbols**
+A: This is a Unicode encoding issue.
+Use the provided scripts (`rmi.bat` on Windows) or add `-Dfile.encoding=UTF-8` flag.
+See [Unicode Support](#-windows--gitbash-unicodeutf-8-support) section.

+**Q: "API rate limit exceeded" error**
+A: GitHub limits unauthenticated requests to 60/hour.
+Provide a GitHub token to increase limit to 5000/hour.

+**Q: LLM analysis fails with "401 Unauthorized"**
+A: Check that your `OPENROUTER_API_KEY` is set correctly and has not expired.
+Get a new key at https://openrouter.ai/

+**Q: "Repository not found" error**
+A: Verify the repository exists and is public (or you have access with your token).
+Format should be `owner/repo`.

 ## 📚 Documentation